Effect of higher-order interactions on noisy majority-rule dynamics with random group sizes: Consensus Time

-Remarkably, in this limit, the logarithmic prefactor $\mathcal{B}$ becomes independent of the independence level $q$.
+Remarkably, in this limit, the logarithmic prefactor $\mathcal{B}$ becomes independent of the field-driven update probability $q$.
 This universality arises because, at extreme bias, the local majority rule and the directional bias $p$ act constructively.
-Near the absorbing boundary (e.g., $c \to 1$ with $p=1$), a selected hyperedge containing minority agents will convert them to the majority state regardless of whether the update is driven by peer pressure (majority rule) or by the intrinsic bias encoded in $p$ (independence).
-Mathematically, the drift in the boundary layer scales as $v(c)\simeq \langle n\rangle(p-c)$ for both mechanisms, leading to identical relaxation times.
-This robustness of the consensus time against the independence level $q$ mirrors analogous findings in our previous work~\cite{muslim2025ordering}.
+Near the absorbing boundary (e.g., $c\to 1$ with $p=1$), a selected hyperedge containing minority agents will convert them to the majority state regardless of whether the update is driven by peer pressure (majority rule) or by the external field.
+In other words, for $p=1$ (respectively $p=0$), both update branches deterministically favor the same boundary state $c=1$ (respectively $c=0$).
+This fully constructive interplay is special to the extreme-bias case and should not be extrapolated to intermediate $0<p<1$, where the field-driven term pulls the dynamics toward $c=p$ and may therefore reinforce or oppose the majority contribution depending on the current state $c$.
+Mathematically, near the selected absorbing boundary, the combined drift scales as $v(c)\simeq \langle n\rangle(1-c)$ for $p=1$ and $v(c)\simeq -\langle n\rangle c$ for $p=0$, equivalently $v(c)\simeq \langle n\rangle(p-c)$ in the corresponding boundary layer, leading to identical relaxation times.
+This robustness of the consensus time against the field-driven update probability $q$ mirrors analogous findings in our previous work~\cite{muslim2025ordering}.